William Michael Byrne: Execution

-Byrne was convicted of high treason and executed on July 25, 1798 outside Green Street Court House, Dublin.
+Byrne was convicted of high treason and executed on 25 July 1798 at Gallows Hill near Wicklow.

 In his last days, efforts were made to spare Byrne's life if he would only express regret for his actions and accuse Lord Edward Fitzgerald for having led him to this point.
 He refused, meeting his end with great dignity and stoicism.
 The Dublin Magazine noted that William: ' ... met his fate with a degree of courage perhaps unequalled'.
 For his service to the state, Reynolds was honoured by Dublin Corporation with the freedom of the city on October 19, 1798, spending much of his life thereafter in fear of assassination.